 Please ensure you have read the above Funding Conditions before signing below agrees to comply with the funding conditions set out above.
 I declare that I have been authorised to prepare and submit this application, and that the information presented is correct to the best of my knowledge.
 I understand that if Council approves the application, we will abide by the funding conditions set out above.

-NARROGIN RESTORATION GROUP (INC)
+Our organisation (insert name below) NARROGIN RESTORATION GROUP (INC)